Uncle Fedya, His Dog, and His Cat: Plot

-Fyodor lives in the apartment with his parents, who call him "Uncle" because of his seriousness, independence, and intelligence.
+Fyodor lives in the apartment with his parents, who call him "Uncle" (a Russian designation for adult males) because of his seriousness, independence, and intelligence.
 He learns to read at 4, and starts cooking for himself at 6.
 Unlike his mother, he is very fond of animals.
-One day he meets a stray talking cat, who used to spend his nights in the attic but has nowhere to live now due to the house repair works.
+One day he meets a stray talking cat, who used to spend his nights in the apartment building's attic but has nowhere to live now due to the repair works going on in the building.
 Fyodor takes the cat home, but his mother doesn't let him keep it, so the boy decides to run away and take his cat with him.
 The next day, they leave a note to Fyodor's parents and take a bus to a rural area.
 Fyodor names the cat Matroskin.
 They arrive in a village called Prostokvashino (lit.
 Soured milk village), and settle in an empty house.
 A talking dog named Sharik promises to guard their new house, so they all start living together.

 The next day they go swimming and on their way back meet with curious Pechkin the Postmaster.
 He insists that they subscribe to something.
 Fyodor chooses Murzilka, Sharik opts for "something about hunting" and Matroskin politely refuses, saying that he would rather save money.

 Fyodor's parents miss their son and begin looking for him.
-They publish a missing person article in the newspaper.
-Meanwhile, Matroskin decides to buy a cow.
-Unfortunately, they do not have any money.
+They publish a missing person classified ad in the newspaper.
+Meanwhile, Matroskin decides to buy a cow, but they do not have any money.
 Fyodor suggests that they look for a buried treasure in the forest.
 They walk to the forest, find a hill with a cave, and Fyodor starts digging nearby.
 He indeed finds a chest with money and jewels.
 They all decide to buy presents for themselves.
-Sharik wants a gun for hunting and a dog collar with medallions; Matroskin needs a cow (he decides to "borrow" one at the local service bureau and try it out before making a purchase); Fyodor wants to buy a bike, but his friends convince him to get a tractor instead, because it is much more practical.
+Sharik wants a gun for hunting and a dog collar with medallions; Matroskin needs a cow (he decides to rent one from the local rental service agency); Fyodor wants to buy a bike, but his friends convince him to get a tractor instead, because it is much more practical.

 He sends a letter to a tractor factory and encloses 100 rubles, requesting a small tractor which "needs little gas and runs fast".
-In return, Fyodor receives an experimental 20-hp tractor model "Mitya", which uses food for fuel rather than gasoline.
-Unfortunately, his tractor stops next to every house whenever it smells food, so Matroskin has to force it to move on a straight line by holding a sausage on a fishing-rod in front of it.
+In return, Fyodor receives an experimental 20-hp tractor model "Mitya", which runs on food rather than gasoline.
+His tractor stops next to every house whenever it smells food, so Matroskin has to force it to move on a straight line by holding a sausage on a fishing-rod in front of it.